entando/entando-QE/Selenium_APPBUILDER/README.md

 ### Selenium_APPBUILDER

-The project has been developed on AppBuilder application You can find it on http://appbuilder.serv.run/ else you can install it on your local machine.
+The project has been developed on AppBuilder application.
+You can install it on your local machine.

 __Prerequisites__